hexiro/herokron/README.md

 # Contributing
 Pull requests are always 100% welcomed and appreciated.
-Right now I have no way of Testing Mac OS, and other linux distributions.
-All modern operating systems should work, as operating system is only needed to find database file location.
+Right now, I have no way of Testing Mac OS and other Linux distributions.
+All modern operating systems should work.
+Operation system is only used to find the local database file.